Stories are incredibly important to us.

 Long enough to listen and ponder and consider whether or not those are the stories we want to keep telling…

-Perhaps long enough to consider the possibility that a new story of our lives can be written and told.
+Long enough to consider the possibility that a new story of our lives may be forming…

-Long enough to pick up our proverbial pen or typewriter and begin to write them down.
+Long enough to pick up our proverbial pen and typewriter and begin to write them down.

-Only then can our lives take on new meaning and purpose and life and hope and joy and love and peace and forgiveness and grace and vision and friendship and on and on and on…
+Perhaps, only then can our lives take on new meaning and purpose and life and hope and joy and love and peace and forgiveness and grace and vision and friendship and on and on and on.